readme-oleh/protected-fix/docs/Protected Integration Guides/directlinkdocs/prebid-integration-guide.md

 ## System Requirements

 The below configuration will support 60K QPS.
-Additional nodes and a load-balancing mechanism should be utilized to scale above this● OS (minimum): CentOS 7+ / Ubuntu 16+ / Debian 8+ With at least a 4 core CPU, 8GB RAM, and 64-Bit (for maximum network throughput)● 	Outbound (not inbound) ports required to be opened: 80, 9898, 9888
+Additional nodes and a load-balancing mechanism should be utilized to scale above this

+● OS (minimum): CentOS 7+ / Ubuntu 16+ / Debian 8+ With at least a 4 core CPU, 8GB RAM, and 64-Bit (for maximum network throughput)

-● 	200 concurrent connections to the machine with the same open HTTP 1.1 connection.
+● 	Outbound (not inbound) ports required to be opened: 80, 9898, 9888● 	200 concurrent connections to the machine with the same open HTTP 1.1 connection.
 Connections should be kept alive for as long as the pre-bid client is active.
 ● 	Pre-bid nodes should not be spawned or killed dynamically (e.g., set up as a Docker container).
 This allows the nodes to maximize usage of the pre-bid cache.